Drug Lab Detroit

 She is interested in (1) the intersection of interpersonal violence, post-traumatic stress and dissociation, and addiction; and (2) how systems, whether familial or institutional, promote potentially maladaptive coping strategies.
 Nicole also specializes in statistics and is a consultant for Wayne State's Research Design and Analysis Unit.

-Nicole is presently on clinical psychology internship at Columbia University, while continuing to work on research data and manuscripts.
+Nicole completed her clinical psychology internship at Columbia University, and defended her dissertation, while continuing to work on research data and manuscripts.

 Halle Thomas